Fitbit Air Arm Sleeve: No Official Option Exists Yet. Here Is the Fix.

 Thanks to reader @CH

-There is no Fitbit Air arm band, bicep band, or arm sleeve on the market.
-Google has not made one yet, but might; third-party manufacturers will make one, but have not produced their first batches, which will likely take a few more weeks.
-If you are searching for a way to wear the Air on your upper arm, this is currently the only practical answer I know.
+There is no Fitbit Air arm band, bicep band, or arm sleeve on the market yet.
+This post is part of the site’s broader coverage of the Google Fitbit and Wear OS ecosystem.
+Google has not made one, and no third-party option has reached shelves.
+However, Google has now published the official CAD drawings and dimensional specifications for the Air pebble, explicitly inviting third-party manufacturers to produce bands and accessories.
+That changes the timeline considerably.
+If you are looking for a way to wear the Air on your upper arm right now, the workaround below is the only practical option I know.
 Feel free to post further options in the comments.

-The reason nothing exists yet is the newness of Air and its snap-in mechanism.
+The reason nothing exists yet is the newness of the Air and its snap-in mechanism.
 The pebble locks into its band from below and releases from above with a firm push, and that mechanism requires a rubber-like, notched mount to engage correctly.
-Any third-party armband that properly replicates this will need to match that interface, which may even be patented, IDK.
-The easier manufacturing route, and the one I expect to appear on Amazon fairly soon, is a simple open-pouch bicep sleeve: a snug compression sleeve with a correctly-sized fabric pocket that does not need to replicate the snap-in mechanism at all.
+The easier manufacturing route, and the one I expect to appear on Amazon fairly soon now that the specs are public, is a simple open-pouch bicep sleeve: a snug compression sleeve with a correctly-sized fabric pocket that does not need to replicate the snap-in mechanism at all.
 That is essentially what I have built with a Whoop sleeve and an old washing-up glove.
 (For readers of a certain age in the UK, this is definitely a Blue Peter Badge standard fix akin to using some of Val’s old garment cast-offs).

-The Air pebble is small and light, and a narrow wristband is all that’s on offer so far from Fitbit – IMHO, the narrowness looks a bit ridiculous.
-I could live with that.
+The Air pebble is small and light, and a narrow wristband is all that is on offer from Fitbit so far.
 What pushed me to try the upper arm was a series of odd heart rate readings during treadmill runs.
-The numbers were suspiciously close to my running cadence.
-That pointed to cadence lock, the well-known optical HR failure in which the sensor latches onto foot-strike rhythm rather than true heart rate.
+The numbers were suspiciously close to my running cadence, pointing to cadence lock — the well-known optical HR failure in which the sensor latches onto foot-strike rhythm rather than true heart rate.
 Fitbit’s standard Performance Loop band is not easy to get tight.
-A loose fit might let ambient light into the sensor with every foot strike, making cadence lock or other motion-related effects a likely explanation.
-A compression sleeve on the upper arm removes that variable and focusses on the core quality of the 4-year old sensor array that Air uses 9with modern algorithms).
+A loose fit lets ambient light into the sensor with every foot strike, making cadence lock and other motion-related effects likely.
+A compression sleeve on the upper arm removes that variable entirely.

 I had two official Whoop Any-Wear arm sleeves.
 The sleeve is a compression fabric piece with a pouch on the inner surface, sized for the Whoop sensor, with a window cut-out that aligns the sensor against the skin at the bicep.
 Whoop’s own research confirms the upper arm as a strong optical pulse point, which aligns with every reviewer’s finding, including this site (Whoop MG Accuracy Review).
 The question was whether the Air pebble would fit.

-The Air pebble is narrower than the Whoop sensor and sits with a fair amount of side-to-side inside the pocket.
+The Air pebble is narrower than the Whoop sensor and sits with a fair amount of side-to-side play inside the pocket.
 Because the pod sits on the underside of the sleeve against your arm, falling out is not the issue.
-Rotation is the problem, and the pebble can twist in the pocket, and when it does, the fabric edge around the sensor window partially covers one of the LEDs.
+Rotation is the problem.
+The pebble can twist in the pocket, and when it does, the fabric edge around the sensor window partially covers one of the LEDs.
 That will corrupt the HR reading.
-See the image above.

 The Air reads from the bicep, and the rubber shims keep the pebble central.
-I have now done a back-to-back accuracy comparison with a chest strap (added below), and can confirm a perfect reading.
+I have now done a back-to-back accuracy comparison with a chest strap and can confirm a near-perfect reading.

-The other open question to any kind of biceps wear is sports auto-detection.
-The Air recognises workouts by matching accelerometer patterns to known movement signatures.
-Those signatures are calibrated for wrist wear.
-The upper arm produces a different motion profile, and I expected auto-detection to take a hit.
+The other open question for any kind of bicep wear is sports auto-detection.
+The Air recognises workouts by matching accelerometer patterns to known movement signatures calibrated for wrist wear.
+The upper arm produces a different motion profile.
+In testing, auto-detection worked correctly for running.
+That may not hold for every activity type.

 Test Results

-I decided to answer my question about auto-detection and, yes, when worn on the biceps, the Air did indeed auto-detect running correctly.
-It also, as expected, delivered very accurate results.
-I was pretty tired but managed two hard efforts in what otherwise was a recovery run (hmmm).
-The chart shows perfect heart rate for this run when compared to Frontier ZONE, Polar SENSE, Apple Watch Ultra 3 and Amazfit Helio Strap (wrist).
-Actually, the latter has a trivial wobble at the start of the run.
+I decided to answer the auto-detection question with a proper run test, and yes, when worn on the bicep, the Air auto-detected running correctly.
+It also delivered very accurate results.
+Two hard efforts in what was otherwise a recovery run.
+The chart shows near-perfect heart rate tracking compared to Frontier ZONE, Polar SENSE, Apple Watch Ultra 3 and Amazfit Helio Strap (wrist), with a trivial wobble on the Helio at the start.

-- Accuracy Test Result: Fitbit Air on the biceps is highly accurate.
+- Accuracy test result: Fitbit Air on the bicep is highly accurate.

 Is there a Fitbit Air arm band or bicep sleeve?

-Not at launch.
+Not yet.
 Google has not released one, and no third-party arm sleeve or bicep band for the Fitbit Air is currently available.
+However, Google published the official CAD drawings and band design specifications on 3 June 2026, explicitly inviting third-party manufacturers to produce accessories.
+The open-pouch compression sleeve approach requires no replication of the snap-in mechanism, making it straightforward to produce.
 The workaround above is the only workable option right now.

 When will a Fitbit Air arm sleeve be available?